Rational function approximation with normalized positive denominators: Numerical Results

-We now consider how the rational Bernstein Denominator algorithm compares with the widely used AAA algorithm\footnote{While our experiments use our Python implementation of AAA, the results were cross-checked with the original implementation in Matlab.} by comparing the numerical convergence for the functions $\mathcal{F}=\{\arctan(50(x - 0.5)),\ |2(x - 0.5)|,\ \exp(-x)\sin(16x^2)\}$ in the domain $[0, 1]$ with and without noise present in the dataset.
-That is, for increasing values of $n$, we compare the approximations of a $\mathcal{R}(n, n)$ AAA (with clean-up on) and rational Bernstein Denominator, and a $2n$-degree polynomial.
+We now consider the numerical convergence of AAA\footnote{While our experiments use our Python implementation of AAA, the results were cross-checked with the original implementation in Matlab.} and the Floater and Hormann poleless Barycentric form\footnote{To ensure our implementation of the poleless Barycentric form was correct, our results were cross-checked with the results in their paper \cite{barycentric_poleless}.} and Bernstein Denominator algorithm for the functions $|2(x - 0.5)|$, $\exp(-x)\sin(16x^2)$, $1/[(x-0.01)(x+1.01)(x^2+0.01)]$, and $1/(1 + [10(x - 0.5)]^2)$ in the domain $[0, 1]$. }

+{ \textbf{Experimental Details}: For increasing values of $n$, we compare the approximations of a $\mathcal{R}(n, n)$ AAA (with clean-up on), $\mathcal{R}(n + 1, n + 1)$ poleless Barycentric with $d=3$, $\mathcal{R}(n, n)$ rational Bernstein Denominator, and a $2n$-degree polynomial.
+All methods, except the poleless Barycentric, were fitted on $\{(i/1000, f(i/1000))\}_{0\leq i\leq 1000}$.
+The poleless Barycentric was fitted on $\{(i/n, f(i/n))\}_{0\leq i\leq n}$, that is $n + 1$ equally spaced points\footnote{Like AAA, one can choose the location of $x_k$ iteratively by selecting locations with the biggest error to the true function value.
+However, we find that for poleless barycentric forms, this performs worse than choosing points equally spaced} on $[0, 1]$.}

-These methods were fitted on noiseless data $\{(i/1000, f(i/1000))\}_{0\leq i\leq 1000}$ and noisy data $\{(x_j, f(x_j) + \mathcal{N}(0, 0.01^2))\}_{1\leq j\leq 1000}$ where $x_j\sim U(0, 1)$, and all $f \in \mathcal{F}$.
-For both datasets, the root mean squared error (RMSE) between the approximated function and the target function $f(x)$ is assessed at the sample locations $\{i/1000\}_{i}$ for the former, and $\{x_j\}_j$ for the latter.
-Each fit was checked to see if it contained poles within the interval $[0, 1]$.
-In these tests, we do not apply the Sobolov-Smoothing to the Bernstein Denominator algorithm and only apply hot-start in the noiseless case, as we find it makes no difference in the noisy case.
-We also solve for the nonlinear residuals.
+{ For all methods, the maximum absolute error (MaxAE) between the approximated function and the target function $f(x)$ is assessed at the locations $\{i/5000\}_{i=0}^{5000}$.
+Each fit was checked to see if it contained poles within the interval $[0, 1]$. }

+{ For the Bernstein Denominator algorithm, we do not apply Sobolov-Smoothing, but apply hot-start and solve for the nonlinear residuals.}